New Zealand Nurses Organisation

 The NZNO is affiliated with the New Zealand Council of Trade Unions, and the International Council of Nurses.
 NZNO also works closely with a number of other international organisations including the World Health Organization (WHO), the International Labour Organization (ILO), UNICEF and UNESCO.

+Honorary members

+Nurse and nurse educator Louise Rummel was made an honorary member of NZNO in 2004.

+The NZNO gives out a number of awards.
+Notable recipients include Maureen Morris, who was awarded the Cancer Nursing Innovation and Excellence Award in 2013.